NiklasEi/oicana/docs/content/getting-started/5-2-rust-integration.typ

 == Passing inputs from Rust

-Now let's use the template with the inputs you defined in the previous chapter.
-First, make sure to update the packed template in your Rust project.
-Run `oicana pack` in the template directory and replace `example-0.1.0.zip` in the Rust project with the new file.

-\
 Our `compile` function currently does not set a value for the template input.
 Since we use `CompilationConfig::development()`, the development value of `{ "name": "Chuck Norris" }` is used.
 Now we'll provide an explicit input value and switch to production mode:

 #code(